dvictor/lstm-poetry/README.md

 ### Installation

-You will need [TensorFlow](https://www.tensorflow.org/) and a few other python libs.
+You will need [TensorFlow](https://www.tensorflow.org/) (works on version 0.7.1 but not on earlier releases) and a few other python libs.
 To use the trained example, you don't need special hardware (e.g. a GPU), you can run TensorFlow on the CPU, but if you plan to train on your own input text, it will take forever without a GPU-accelerated hardware.